 IDA chief executive Martin Shanahan said businesses in Britain were doing everything they could to make sure they had access to the European market.
 There has been unprecedented interest in Ireland since the Brexit referendum last July.
 “I can tell you categorically there will be investment into this country.”

 While that may sound great for Ireland, Mr Shanahan also reminds us to be realistic with our expectations; “We shouldn’t confuse announcements with actual investment”.

 In terms of being set up to take advantage of opportunities presented to us, Mr Shanahan stated that “Office space is not an issue” however he reminded us that residential housing is at pinch point and the issue here needs to be addressed.

-As stated by Managing Director of PEMAC, Noel O’Regan, “the future of Ireland is bright, we must continue to move forward, progress and punch far above our weight as a country”.
+The future for Ireland is bright, as stated by Managing Director of PEMAC, Noel O’Regan.
+We must continue to move forward, progress and “punch far above our weight as a country”.